The Malter Institute is proud to announce our newest service. Digital Infrared Thermal Imaging(DITI) or Thermography.

 - Men’s Health Screening – $349 -> 45 minutes

-Call for Grand Opening Special Prices good for appointments booked from now until December 31, 2016.
+Ask about our current special offers, when you call for an appointment.
 Use your Flexible Spending Account funds or HSA funds before they expire.
 Cash, Checks, Debit and Credit Cards accepted.
 Payment plans available.

 $50 Appointment Reservation Fee Only(credited toward final payment at time of service)